If you're looking for the sportive forum (closed for the winter), click here!

 You joined Orwell presumably because you like to cycle and would like to do it in a group or in the company of like-minded souls.
 So the first thing we have to do is to help you find the right group or groups.
 This page explains more about the different groups and who they cater to.

-Once you've found your group, and put the miles in your legs, what do you do with all those kilometres, your new friends and your improved bike handling skills?
+Once you've found your group, and put the miles in your legs, what do you do with all those kilometers, your new friends and your improved bike handling skills?
 Winter spins can be great fun but let's be honest; it's much nicer cycling in the spring, summer and autumn.

 There are a wide range of group cycling activities available after the Winter Spins close at the end of March and on this page we explain what they are.
 To help you choose which ones to participate in, we have launched the Orwell Leisure Rider of the Year competition!